 Due to the large differences in elevations and steep slopes, the water strategy for the Bogota region was largely dominated by the need to produce energy.
-A complex system of hydro-power generating systems has been built taking advantage of natural water falls, or channelling/piping the water to the steeper slopes for electricity generation purposes.
+A complex system of hydro-power generating systems has been built taking advantage of natural water falls, or by means of channelling and/or piping the water to the steeper slopes for electricity generation purposes.
 About 670 MW are presently produced in the Bogota region alone.
 Some additional 600 MW are expected to be produced by the project Chingaza.